ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 These programs have different admissions criteria.
 Please consult the respective websites for more details.

-The first 3 programs (AEM,PAM, ECON) are fully funded and admissions decisions are made by a committee. prof. Ortiz-Bobea does not make admissions decisions directly.
-Prospective students for the NRE program typically secure some external funding (e.g. Fulbright scholarship) before admission.
+The AEM, PAM and ECON PhD programs are fully funded and admissions decisions are made by a committee and not by individual faculty.
+The NRE PhD program is externally funded so prspective students typically secure some external support before applying (e.g. Fulbright scholarship).

 **Postdocs:**